kodi-il/radio-il/README.md

 Installation instructions:
 Click on the "ZIP" button to download as zip, extract somewhere, on IPTVSimple configuration choose the m3u and the logos library.
+To keep updated please use the following links to the playlists:
+* Stations listing in Hebrew @ http://xbmc-il.com/radio-il.m3u
+* Stations listing in English @ http://xbmc-il.com/radio-il.en.m3u

 Issues: